SandhyaMahes/TwitterCloneApp/README.md

 Steps to run the TwitterCloneApp-
 1. Clone the project
-2. In the Command Prompt, open the project cd TwitterCloneApp npm start
+2. In the Command Prompt, open the project and run the commands

+cd TwitterCloneApp
+npm start